 - On the left-hand menu find the Import & Export option.

 - Under the "Import Products from CSV" heading, click the Choose File button.

 Once a file is selected it will upload and begin the import, please be patient.

 - Choose the file on your computer's hard drive.
 Click Open.

 - Wait while your CSV uploads and processes.

-- Once your import has completed, you'll be presented with a Success or Fail popup.
+- Once your import has been completed, you'll be presented with a Success or Fail popup.
 The failure popup will tell you what is wrong with the file.
 E.g. A missing column or invalid value.

-- Please visit your shop and double check the upload has made the correct changes to your products.
+- Please visit your shop and double-check the upload has made the correct changes to your products.